MicrosoftDocs/azure-devops-docs/docs/boards/configure-customize.md

 ### Area paths and team assignments

-A default team and default area path is defined for each project.
-For small teams, this is sufficient to begin planning and tracking work.
-As organizations grow, however, it's useful to add teams to support their ability to manage their backlog and and sprints.
+A default team and default area path are defined for each project.
+For small teams, a single team is sufficient to begin planning and tracking work.
+As organizations grow, however, it's useful to add teams to support their ability to manage their backlog and sprints.

-Here is an example of area paths and their assignment to teams which support portfolio management views for the Account Management and Service Delivery teams.
+Here is an example of area paths and their assignment to teams, which support portfolio management views for the Account Management and Service Delivery teams.

-> [!div class="mx-tdCol2BreakAll"]
+> [!div class="mx-imgBorder"]
 > ![Area paths and team assignments](media/config-custom/area-path-team-assignments.png)

 - You create hiearchical area paths to support sub categories of features and product areas